Updated July 20, 2023

 Introduction to Trust Bank

-It is usually formed to lower the burden of estate taxes, and other tax benefits can be drawn.
-Trust bank services are a combination of banking services and investment-related services.
-That means both commercial and individual client-based work is done here.
+People usually form it to lower the burden of estate taxes and can draw other tax benefits as well.
+Services are a combination of banking services and investment-related services.
+We conduct both commercial and individual client-based work here.
 The primary purpose of forming this type of bank is that the customers should get a wide range of services from them.
 Japan is leading in offering these services more than any other country.
 It works as a securities firm and thus helps customers deal with security-related transactions.
 It works uniquely.
 It involves three parties, i.e., the Beneficiary, Settler, and the Trustee.
-The work is done by entering into the contract with each other parties, and thus the work of the trust bank is different.
-To make it more effective, the trust bank’s work has been separated from that of the Commercial banks.
+The work differs for the trust bank as it is accomplished through entering into a contract with each party involved.
+To make it more effective, we have separated the work of Trust Bank from that of the Commercial banks.

 Objectives of Trust Bank